Bobby Kerr (businessman): Career

 Kerr's first job was in 1981 as chef/trainee manager in AIB Catering Ballsbridge.
 For two years he worked at the North Sea oil rigs, before working for Versa Food Services in Canada in 1984.
 While in Canada, Kerr held Assistant Catering Manager positions in the CNE Stadium Toronto, Ottawa Civic Centre, Crystal Beach Park and African Lion Safari and coordinated the catering for Pope John Paul II's visit to Canada in 1985 for one million people.

 When he returned to Ireland in 1986, Kerr took the position of Assistant Manager in Jury's Hotel Ballsbridge.
 He then took up the role of Catering Manager for Campbell Catering in UCC from 1987–1989.
 He took up various roles in Campbell Catering, then moving on to business and marketing for Contract Catering Company.
 In 1992, Kerr transferred to Campbell Bewley's Bewley's operations and took on the role of Managing Director Bewleys Oriental Café, Bewleys Franchising and Bewleys Bakery.

 In 1997 Kerr became Director of Development, Campbell Bewley Group, with responsibility for the overseas development of the Bewley Brand in the United Kingdom, United States and Japan.

 In 1999 Kerr set up PERK Coffee Shops.
 In 2003 he bought out Fitzers, who held 50% of the shares in PERK, and then sold Perk to Insomnia in 2004.
 Kerr reinvested all the proceeds of the Perk sale back into Insomnia and became a shareholder and CEO of Insomnia.
 Since 2004, Kerr has led the expansion of Insomnia from 17 to 50 shops and increased turnover from €5 million to €13 Million.

 In 2008, he sold 51% of Insomnia to the Icelandic Penninn group valuing the business at €16 million.

-In 2009, he was an investor on the RTE's Dragons' Den.
+From 2009 to 2013, he was an investor on the RTE's Dragons' Den.